How to Post Longer Videos on Instagram

 Instagram live videos can be up to 4 hours long.

 FAQs: Making Longer Instagram Videos

 Can I put a link to my video?

-When you create a post, you can always say u0022*Link in Biou0022 and direct people to your YouTube channel, website, or anywhere your video is shared.
-Instagram doesn’t u003ca href=u0022https://social.techjunkie.com/instagram-stories-add-link/u0022u003emake it easy for you to add links u003c/au003ethanks to their spam blocking protocol.
+When you create a post, you can always mention “Link in Bio” and direct people to your YouTube channel, website, or anywhere your video is shared.
+Thanks to their spam blocking protocol, Instagram doesn’t allow users to add links directly to their posts.

-Instagram is incredibly popular for a reason — it’s a great platform for taking and sharing photos and videos with your followers.
-However, when you want to upload a video longer than one minute, Instagram’s time restrictions can be frustrating to deal with.
+Instagram is incredibly popular because it’s an excellent platform for taking and sharing photos and videos with your followers.
+However, when you want to upload a video longer than one minute, Instagram’s time restrictions can be frustrating.

 If you need to have your video posted on your Instagram feed, it’s best to take the time and make it as impactful as possible.
 Packing a catchy, high-quality, and engaging video into 15 seconds isn’t easy, but it’s possible.